 1. Data Collection

-You can also gather the devices your customer uses to interact with brands and purchase products/services.
+You can also gather your customer’s devices to interact with brands and purchase products/services.
 However, brands must employ the right tools to collect such data online and offline.

 For instance, an attribution model like Unified Marketing Measurement (UMM) merges the person-level metrics of multi-touch attribution with the past overall measurements of media mix modelling.
 This enables touchpoints to be guided by individual preferences and past trends impacting engagement and conversions.